padok-team/burrito/docs/operator-manual/architecture.md

 - `Failed`.
 This is the other final state a run can have.
 It means that the run has failed multiple times and has reached the maximum number of retries.

 The `TerraformRun` controller also creates and deletes the [Kubernetes leases](https://kubernetes.io/docs/concepts/architecture/leases/) to avoid concurrent use of Terraform on the same layer.

-!!! info
-    N.B.: We use lease objects in order to not have to rely on the Redis instance for layer locking.

 ### The runners